pludov/mobindi/README.md

 ## What's new

 ### Next release
+  * Auto adjustment of focuser according to temp & filters
+  * Audio alerts to wake up the user when some sequence parameters thresolds are crossed
   * Metrics endpoint for monitoring using Prometheus.
   * Improved sequence editor allowing to iterate various values of a parameter (like filters ...)
   * Histogram inspection available from image viewer